Walter Giffen: First-class cricket career

 Considered a sound batsman with a solid defence, Giffen's strength was his fielding in the deep and he "possessed a capital return to the wicket".

 Giffen made his Test debut against England in February 1887 and was involved in a controversial event when Giffen, batting, hit the ball back to the bowler George Lohmann, who knocked the ball on the half volley to W.G.
 Grace at point.
 Grace then claimed the catch, and the unsighted umpire gave Giffen out.

 In 1891 Giffen played for South Australia against the touring English side, making 65 in a total of 562, South Australia's then highest ever score, before being forced to retire hurt when his brother drove a ball straight back down the wicket, hitting the non-striker Giffen on the fingers of his right hand, injuring them so he was unable to continue his innings.

 In a 1894/95 match against the touring English side, Giffen and Clem Hill added 192 for the eighth wicket, which remained the record South Australian first-class eighth wicket stand until February 2002/03 when Brad Young and Mick Miller added 222 against Queensland.

 Controversy over Australian selection

-Giffen has been called "one of the worst Test batsmen of all time" and it was alleged that Giffen played Test cricket only because George refused to play unless Walter was also selected.
+Giffen has been called "one of the worst Test batsmen of all time ... scores of 2, 0, 1, 3, 3 and 2 for a total of 11 runs in 3 Tests."
+In 1893 it was alleged that Giffen played Test cricket only because his brother George refused to play unless Walter was also selected.

 The Australian media was particularly scathing of Giffen's national selection, with The Bulletin publishing a poem ridiculing him and stating "The big black spot on the selection of the Australian Eleven for England is Walter Giffen, whose proper place is in a second eleven.
 He is simply the brother of George Giffen and that is all."